LienBosmans/stack-t/README.md

 # Stack't

-Stack't is a small data stack (duckdb + dbt) in a box (Docker container), that specializes in ingesting object-centric event logs in the OCEL2 format & transforming them into a data structure that is more general and therefore friendlier for data engineers.
+Stack't is a small data stack (DuckDB + dbt) in a box (Docker container), that specializes in ingesting object-centric event logs in the OCEL2 format & transforming them into a data structure that is more general and therefore friendlier for data engineers.

 Stack't was inspired by
 * 'Modern Data Stack in a Box with DuckDB', blogpost by Jacob Matson. (https://duckdb.org/2022/10/12/modern-data-stack-in-a-box.html)